jainsumit12/crwal4aichat/README.md

 docker-compose -f docker/docker-compose.yml logs -f
 ```

+This setup includes:
+- API backend on port 8001
+- Frontend UI on port 3000
+- Streamlit Explorer on port 8501

 ---

 ### Integrated Crawl4AI Docker Deployment

-If you want to run both the API and Crawl4AI in Docker containers, you can use the provided `crawl4ai-docker-compose.yml` file:
+If you want to run both the API and Crawl4AI in Docker containers, this is when you already have a supabase locally or externally, you can use the provided `crawl4ai-docker-compose.yml` file:

 ```bash
 # Build and start both containers